http4s/http4s/docs/src/main/tut/index.md

 [blaze], the native backend supported by http4s.

-We start from a `BlazeBuilder`, and then mount the `helloWorldService` under the base path of `/greetings` and the remainder of the services under the base path of `/api`.
+We start from a `BlazeBuilder`, and then mount the `helloWorldService` under the base path of `/` and the remainder of the services under the base path of `/api`.
+The services can be mounted in any order as the request will be matched against the longest base paths first.
 The `BlazeBuilder` is immutable with chained methods, each returning a new builder.

 Multiple `HttpService`s can be chained together with the `orElse` method by importing `org.http4s.server.syntax._`.